jgroeneveld/attributed_object/README.md

 # AttributedObject

 AttributedObject gives easy, dependency free attributes to objects making sure the interface is clean.
 It behaves largely like named arguments.
+Its possible to have disallowed values (usecase: `disallow: nil`), simple, strict typechecking, default values

 ## Installation